 4. Why is addressing climate impacts important when a country is in the midst of a conflict?

 - Natural resource competition and tensions over natural resources often feed into conflict.
-If these issues are ignored or tackled without accounting for a changing climate, e.g. if climate change impacts are left out of water sharing agreements, the conflict might worsen or escalate.
+If these issues are ignored or tackled without accounting for a changing climate, e.g. if climate change impacts are left out of water sharing agreements, competition and tension might worsen and escalate into conflict.

-- If peacebuilding missions do not help provide for disaster risk reduction, they are less effective.
-In Haiti, for example, a long sequence of natural disasters has led to ‘protracted displacement’.
-However, the vicious cycle of political instability and vulnerability to natural hazards has brought about anextensive international engagement to build peace.
+- If peacebuilding missions do not help provide for disaster risk reduction in vulnerable regions, they are less effective.
+In Haiti, for example, a long sequence of natural disasters has severely reduced the capacity of people to cope and recover, often creating situations of protracted displacement.
+In turn, this has fuelled already existing political instability, creating a vicious cycle that persists despite extensive international efforts to build peace in the country.

 - Breaking such vicious cycles would not only benefit affected countries and populations but also reduce the burden on the international community in terms of dealing with protracted crises.
 As the Dominican Republic put it in the concept note distributed ahead of the UNSC open debate on 25 January 2019, mitigating climate impacts “could help alleviate [protracted emergencies that form the core of the UNSC’s agenda] and reduce these threats to international peace and security.”